solidusio/solidus_support/README.md

 dependent on anything other than `solidus_core`, only augmenting the functionality of the other engines when they are available.

+Any decorators placed in `app/decorators` will also be loaded in, and should contain the type of object being decorated in the file structure.
+For instance, if you're decorating the variant model, you should structure the file like this:
+`app/decorators/models/#{extension_name}/spree/variant_decorator.rb`

 ## Development

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new